Elon Musk's X gave a rebuttal to the EU, arguing it was not big enough to face the new bloc's curbs

 British media org The Guardian abandoned all 80 of its official accounts, which had a collective 27 million followers, on X, citing the rise in "disturbing content promoted or found on the platform."
 AFP

-Bluesky, the social media startup kicked off by former Twitter CEO Jack Dorsey, has gained 2.5 million new users in the week following the U.S. presidential election, boosting its total user count to 16 million as people flock to the app in search of an alternative to X, the platform owned by billionaire Elon Musk.
+Bluesky, the social media startup by former Twitter CEO Jack Dorsey, has gained 2.5 million new users in the week following the U.S. presidential election, boosting its total user count to 16 million as some people flock to the app in search of an alternative to X, the platform owned by billionaire Elon Musk.

 "We're seeing record-high activity levels across all different forms of engagement: likes, follows, new accounts, etc, and we're on track to add 1 million new users in one day alone," Bluesky said in a statement cited by Reuters.

 In October, Meta reported reaching 275 million monthly active users, according to market intelligence firm Sensor Tower.
-Adam Mosseri, the head of Instagram and also overseeing Threads, announced on Thursday that the platform added 15 million users in November so far and has been "averaging more than a million sign-ups a day for the past three months."
+Adam Mosseri, the head of Instagram and also overseeing Threads, announced on Thursday that the platform added 15 million users in November and has been "averaging more than a million sign-ups a day for the past three months."

-The surge in interest for alternative platforms comes amid growing concerns over upcoming changes to X's terms of service and content moderation.
 Starting Friday, X's terms mandate that all legal disputes related to the platform must be filed exclusively in the U.S. District Court for the Northern District of Texas or in state courts in Tarrant County, Texas.

-"Now, the billionaire will be able to bring lawsuits to friendly courts against whoever disagrees with him on his platform," said the nonprofit, which quit X, accusing Musk of allowing hate speech to spread on the platform.
+"Now, the billionaire will be able to bring lawsuits to friendly courts against whoever disagrees with him on his platform," said the nonprofit, which quit X, accusing Musk of allowing hate speech to spread on the platform."

 Users leaving X also express concerns over Musk's vocal support for Republican president-elect Donald Trump and the platform's growing toxicity.
-Many prominent personalities and organizations have started leaving X, including the British media outlet The Guardian and former CNN anchor Don Lemon.

 The Guardian cited a rise in "disturbing content promoted or found on the platform" as a reason for abandoning its 80 official accounts, which had a combined 27 million followers.